ego-errante/hello-fhevm-article/hello-fhevm-part-1.md

 - On GitHub, navigate to the main page of the [FHEVM React template](https://github.com/zama-ai/fhevm-react-template/) repository.
 - Above the file list, click the green Use this template button.
 - Follow the instructions to create a new repository from the FHEVM Hardhat template.
+You can name it anything you like (e.g., "my-fhevm-dapp", "rock-paper-scissors-fhe", etc.).

+**Note:** For this tutorial, we'll assume you named your repository `hello-fhevm`.
+If you chose a different name, simply substitute `hello-fhevm` with your chosen repository name throughout this tutorial.

 See Github doc for more info: [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)